yfguo/mpich/doc/wiki/source_code/Github.md

 ./autogen.sh
 ```

-The autoconf macros and the configure.in scripts now require the
+The autoconf macros and the configure.ac scripts now require the
 following:

-  - **autoconf version 2.67 (or higher)**
+  - **autoconf version 2.69 (or higher)**
   - **automake version 1.12.3 (or higher)**
   - **GNU libtool version 2.4 (or higher)**